 The best Roombas you can buy today

 Just because it’s a Roomba doesn’t mean you have to take out a second mortgage on your house just to get one in your home.
-Behold the iRobot Roomba 675, the best Roomba for those on a budget.
+Behold the iRobot Roomba 675, one of the best cheap robot vacuums.
 Like its more premium siblings, the Roomba 675 is Wi-Fi connected and controlled via the iRobot app, meaning you’re not hunting around for a remote when it’s time to clean.
 You can also schedule cleanings directly from the app.
 While it’s not capable of mapping your pad, you can set up virtual walls to keep the bot from venturing into areas it shouldn’t.

 Dressed in a mix of shiny black and matte grey, the Roomba 675 looks refined and understated.
 We love the sturdy carrying handle that’s built into the bot.
 Since the 675 doesn’t offer any mapping, you’re likely to find yourself picking it up and moving it from room to room to target specific areas.

-iRobot uses two different-sized brush rolls -- one with rubber flaps and one with bristles-- to enhance the cleaning prowess of the Roomba 675.
+iRobot uses two different-sized brush rolls — one with rubber flaps and one with bristles-- to enhance the cleaning prowess of the Roomba 675.
 However, in our Roomba 675 review, we found that while it was good for Cheerios and kitty litter, the robovac wasn't as capable as other models at cleaning up pet hair, collecting just 74% in our tests.
 The company says its Auto-Adjust cleaning head will adapt to surfaces of different heights.
 Should one of those brush rolls go bad, iRobot sells numerous replacement parts for the Roomba 675, ensuring that you'll be able to repair it instead of tossing it in a landfill.

-Before the Roomba s9+ claimed the throne as the best Roomba, it was held by the Roomba i7+.
 The Roomba i7+ was the first robot vacuum to come with iRobot’s Clean Base, a self-emptying dustbin that’s built into the charging base.
-It uses small disposable vacuum bags (think of your family’s 1975 Hoover upright) to capture dust.
+It uses small disposable vacuum bags to capture dust.
 After approximately 30 runs, the bag will need to be replaced.
 It’s a godsend for those who have allergies and aversions to handling dust.

-The Roomba i7 is controlled via the iRobot app, although the buttons on the vac itself are good for starting and pausing the machine.
-From the app, you’re able to schedule cleanings and tweak the map for your floor plan.
+From the Roomba app, you’re able to schedule cleanings and tweak the map for your floor plan.
 The i7+ remembers up to 10 different floor plans, which can be edited at any time.
 Like the Roomba s9, the Roomba i7 plays well with the Braava jet m6 robot mop.
 When the vacuum is finished cleaning, the Braava jet m6 will start mopping.
 We are truly living in the future.

 Though the Roomba i7+ isn’t the cheapest Roomba around, it has dropped in price significantly since the s9 was introduced.
 It scored fairly well across the board in our tests, although Cheerio pick wasn't as strong as we would have liked at 93%.